HomeDing/homeding.github.io/dev/classes.md

 ---
 title: Class implementation documentation
+tags: ["Implementation"]
+layout: "page.njk"
+excerpt: >
+  Beside the Element implementations in the \<type\>Element classes there are some classes that implement common functionality or utilities:
 ---

-# {{title}}

-Beside the Element implementations in the \<type\>Element classes there are some classes that implement common functionality or utilities:

 ### Board.cpp